learnk8s/learnk8s.io/_blog/why-kube/index.md

 When you create a 1GB of memory and 1 vCPU droplet on Digital Ocean, you end up using 700MB in memory and 0.8 vCPU after you remove the overhead of the operating system.

-Or in other words, every five virtual machine the overhead adds up to a full virtual machine.
+Or in other words, every fifth virtual machine the overhead adds up to a full virtual machine.

 **You pay for five but can use only four.**